exercism/website-copy/tracks/rust/exercises/parallel-letter-frequency/mentoring.md

 ### Concepts

-- char and string manipulation
+- Char and string manipulation
-- multithreading and synchronization toolkits in libstd
+- Multithreading and synchronization toolkits in libstd
-- lifetime constraints, Send and Sync auto traits
+- Lifetime constraints, Send and Sync auto traits
-- how the captured references determine the lifetime of a closure
+- How the captured references determine the lifetime of a closure
 - (optional) third party parallel crates

 ### Reasonable solutions

 A reasonable solution should:

-- Constraint number of threads spawned according to worker_count
+- Constrain the number of threads spawned according to worker_count
 - Split work loads evenly among threads
 - Surpass the performance of sequential implementation on at least one benchmark case
 - Not use unsafe blocks to circumvent lifetime constraints naively